-Of course, the internet and the big data revolution has given retail CRM a more insidious reputation.
+Of course, the internet and the big data revolution have given retail CRM a more insidious reputation.
 Indeed, some of it is creepy.
 And a couple of the big players have in part ruined it for the rest of us.
-But in reality most efforts by businesses to collect customer data are mutually beneficial: it increases your business’s sales and improves the shopping experience for your customers.
+But in reality, most efforts by businesses to collect customer data are mutually beneficial: it increases your business’s sales and improves the shopping experience for your customers.

 So let’s break this topic down into three parts:

 The array of valuable customer data out there is surprisingly broad.
 Again, it’s basically anything that shows you what your shoppers want and how they engage with your business.
-Secondary effects of gathering this data enable you to run strategic promotions and target your marketing, but it all stems from this starting point.
+The secondary effects of gathering this data enable you to run strategic promotions and target your marketing, but it all stems from this starting point.

 Like many aspects of business operations, the internet has made a massive impact on this field.
 Not only does it make data collection much easier, but consumers are also just spending more money and time shopping.

 But with such a glut of data available, it’s important to determine which pieces are the most critical to gather and examine.
 After all, you want the data to provide valuable insights into your business, allowing you to make better decisions.
 So let’s examine a few important categories of customer data.

 Gathering shopper purchase history allows you to know what items they buy and how frequently they buy them.
 Like most of these data points, individual shopping histories are most valuable when paired with other information.